shenapse/doc-templates/templates/01_Conceptual Framework.md

 > * **Environment:** defines state transitions and observable signals.
 > * **Agent:** selects actions based on policy parameters.
 > * **Evaluator:** quantifies performance and guides adaptation.
->   Information flows cyclically — the agent observes, acts, receives feedback, and adapts.
+>   A layered systems map (Environment → Agent → Evaluator → Environment) accompanies the text to visualize the cyclic influence arrows and shared information channels.
 >   This triadic loop embodies the research’s central hypothesis: *adaptive feedback mechanisms are key to sustained learning stability.*

 ---